Gagarin, Smolensk Oblast: History

 During World War II, the town housed a flax factory, a sawmill, a brickyard, a roller-mill, a bakehouse complex, a weaving factory, a power station, and a number of guilds.
 In the course of the war, Gzhatsk was occupied by the German Army from October 9, 1941 until March 6, 1943, when it was liberated by the troops of the Soviet Western Front.
+From January to April 1942, the Germans operated the Dulag 124 prisoner-of-war camp in the town, in which at least 5,000 prisoners are believed to have died due to exhaustion, beatings, cold and executions.

 In 1968, the town was renamed Gagarin in honor of the first person to travel into space, Yuri Gagarin, who was born in 1934 in the nearby village of Klushino.

 Administrative and municipal status

 Within the framework of administrative divisions, Gagarin serves as the administrative center of Gagarinsky District.
 As an administrative division, it is, together with one rural locality (the settlement of Trufany), incorporated within Gagarinsky District as Gagarinskoye Urban Settlement.
 As a municipal division, this administrative unit also has urban settlement status and is a part of Gagarinsky Municipal District.